Axonics (NASDAQ:AXNX) Price Target Raised to $72.00 at Needham & Company LLC

-Axonics (NASDAQ:AXNX) had its price target increased by Needham & Company LLC from $71.00 to $72.00 in a research note issued to investors on Friday, Analyst Price Targets reports.
-They currently have a buy rating on the stock.
+Axonics (NASDAQ:AXNX) had its price objective hoisted by Needham & Company LLC from $71.00 to $72.00 in a research note issued to investors on Thursday morning, Benzinga reports.
+Needham & Company LLC currently has a buy rating on the stock.

-AXNX has been the topic of several other research reports.
-Zacks Investment Research cut shares of Axonics from a buy rating to a hold rating in a report on Thursday, April 29th.
-Piper Sandler restated an overweight rating and set a $75.00 target price (up previously from $70.00) on shares of Axonics in a report on Friday.
-Morgan Stanley boosted their target price on shares of Axonics from $58.00 to $62.00 and gave the company an overweight rating in a report on Friday.
-Finally, Robert W. Baird boosted their target price on shares of Axonics from $58.00 to $65.00 and gave the company an outperform rating in a report on Tuesday, January 26th.
+A number of other equities analysts also recently issued reports on AXNX.
+Piper Sandler restated an overweight rating and issued a $75.00 price target (up from $70.00) on shares of Axonics in a research note on Friday, May 7th.
+Zacks Investment Research downgraded Axonics from a hold rating to a sell rating in a research note on Tuesday.
+Morgan Stanley lifted their target price on Axonics from $58.00 to $62.00 and gave the company an overweight rating in a research report on Thursday.
+Finally, Robert W. Baird lifted their target price on Axonics from $58.00 to $65.00 and gave the company an outperform rating in a research report on Tuesday, January 26th.
 They noted that the move was a valuation call.
-One research analyst has rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-The stock presently has a consensus rating of Buy and an average price target of $66.11.
+One equities research analyst has rated the stock with a sell rating and seven have issued a buy rating to the stock.
+The stock currently has a consensus rating of Buy and a consensus price target of $66.11.

-In other Axonics news, COO Rinda Sama sold 73,848 shares of the company’s stock in a transaction dated Thursday, April 15th.
+In other Axonics news, COO Rinda Sama sold 73,848 shares of the firm’s stock in a transaction dated Thursday, April 15th.
 The stock was sold at an average price of $59.06, for a total transaction of $4,361,462.88.
-Following the sale, the chief operating officer now owns 79,168 shares in the company, valued at approximately $4,675,662.08.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, CMO John Woock sold 10,000 shares of the company’s stock in a transaction dated Thursday, February 25th.
-The stock was sold at an average price of $50.82, for a total value of $508,200.00.
-Following the sale, the chief marketing officer now owns 60,161 shares in the company, valued at approximately $3,057,382.02.
+Following the sale, the chief operating officer now directly owns 79,168 shares of the company’s stock, valued at $4,675,662.08.
+The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
+Also, insider Danny L. Dearen sold 25,000 shares of the firm’s stock in a transaction dated Wednesday, April 21st.
+The shares were sold at an average price of $61.63, for a total value of $1,540,750.00.
+Following the sale, the insider now directly owns 85,000 shares in the company, valued at $5,238,550.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 163,144 shares of company stock worth $9,589,987.
+Over the last three months, insiders have sold 221,977 shares of company stock worth $12,741,922.
 Insiders own 25.74% of the company’s stock.

-Hedge funds have recently modified their holdings of the company.
-Credit Suisse AG raised its stake in shares of Axonics by 29.0% during the 4th quarter.
-Credit Suisse AG now owns 2,530,981 shares of the company’s stock worth $126,346,000 after buying an additional 568,745 shares in the last quarter.
-Handelsbanken Fonder AB purchased a new position in Axonics in the 4th quarter valued at approximately $255,000.
-Hood River Capital Management LLC increased its stake in Axonics by 102.8% in the 4th quarter.
-Hood River Capital Management LLC now owns 524,191 shares of the company’s stock valued at $26,168,000 after purchasing an additional 265,766 shares in the last quarter.
-Nisa Investment Advisors LLC increased its stake in Axonics by 22.2% in the 4th quarter.
-Nisa Investment Advisors LLC now owns 1,100 shares of the company’s stock valued at $55,000 after purchasing an additional 200 shares in the last quarter.
-Finally, Ziegler Capital Management LLC purchased a new position in Axonics in the 1st quarter valued at approximately $13,229,000.
-84.23% of the stock is owned by institutional investors and hedge funds.
+A number of large investors have recently bought and sold shares of the business.
+Nisa Investment Advisors LLC raised its holdings in Axonics by 22.2% during the fourth quarter.
+Nisa Investment Advisors LLC now owns 1,100 shares of the company’s stock valued at $55,000 after acquiring an additional 200 shares during the period.
+US Bancorp DE increased its holdings in shares of Axonics by 35.9% in the first quarter.
+US Bancorp DE now owns 999 shares of the company’s stock worth $60,000 after purchasing an additional 264 shares during the last quarter.
+The Manufacturers Life Insurance Company increased its holdings in shares of Axonics by 2.7% in the fourth quarter.
+The Manufacturers Life Insurance Company now owns 18,254 shares of the company’s stock worth $911,000 after purchasing an additional 488 shares during the last quarter.
+Rhumbline Advisers increased its holdings in shares of Axonics by 1.7% in the fourth quarter.
+Rhumbline Advisers now owns 37,496 shares of the company’s stock worth $1,872,000 after purchasing an additional 634 shares during the last quarter.
+Finally, State Board of Administration of Florida Retirement System increased its holdings in shares of Axonics by 7.1% in the first quarter.
+State Board of Administration of Florida Retirement System now owns 9,703 shares of the company’s stock worth $581,000 after purchasing an additional 640 shares during the last quarter.
+84.23% of the stock is currently owned by institutional investors and hedge funds.

 About Axonics